Help For Children grants are awarded to charitable organizations in the following areas that address child abuse:

 - Proposals are reviewed by a Grants Committee, which include HFC staff, Board members, and the Academic Consultant.

 - Site visits are scheduled with potential grantees.

-In each city, HFC establishes a partnership with a child welfare specialist.
-The academic partners fulfill three important roles:
+In each city, HFC establishes a partnership with a child welfare specialist known as the Academic Consultant.
+The Academic Consultants fulfill three important roles:

 - Train the Grants Committee members about child abuse.

 - Guide the Grants Committee through the grant selection process, ensuring that grant recipients provide high quality, best practice services in the prevention and treatment of child abuse and neglect.

 - Provide oversight and evaluation of HFC funded programs.

 - Applicants are notified of their grant status the month before the grant year begins.

 - Grantees must submit an updated budget, if the amount requested was not allotted, and a logic model.